 In a similar way,

-Ask, search, knock
+Ask, search, knock.

-Is often thought of as a directive to be persistent.
+This is often thought of as a directive to be persistent.

 However, it appears that when these commands are coupled